adospinoiu/MERN_TikTok_Clone/README (GitHub Created Blank).md

 #20 Update server.js file and add another API end-point (the post) to test pushing data to database

-#21 Updater server.js file and add an API end-point (the get) to retrieve the data from the database
+#21 Update server.js file and add an API end-point (the get) to retrieve the data from the database

+#22 Set-up the app on Heroku.com to initialize where the back-end will get deployed